 This skill should be used when the user asks to "add a LiveView page", "create a form", "handle real-time updates", "broadcast changes to users", "add a new route", "create an API endpoint", "fix this LiveView bug", "why is mount called twice?", or mentions handle_event, handle_info, handle_params, mount, channels, controllers, components, assigns, sockets, or PubSub.
-Essential for avoiding duplicate queries in mount.
+Covers where to load data (mount vs handle_params) and the LiveView lifecycle.

 Content & Writing